akash-ambekar/7nm-RISCV-CORE-PHYSICAL-DESIGN-CONTEST-USING-OPENROAD/README.md

 File Location : ./flow/designs/asap7/ibex/constraints.sdc

 As clock period is proportional to 1/fmax, reducing the clock frequency will result into enhanced fmax.
-But while doing so, one must take care that it should not cause any unrepairable setup violations when clock period is extreme reduced.
-We followed the step by step reduction and ended with best results at clock period = 850ps along with reducing clock to io delay to 0.01
+But while doing so, one must take care that it should not cause any unrepairable setup violations when clock period is extremely reduced.
+We followed a step by step reduction and ended with best results at clock period = 850ps along with reducing clock to io delay to 0.01

 ![image](https://user-images.githubusercontent.com/100372947/228129497-7155a193-8138-4710-934a-1cd5939894ea.png)